 Bad weather around Christmas makes life difficult for everyone, particularly if you have a business to run.

 The weeks either side of Christmas look set to be characterised by wind and rain for the majority of the UK.
-The 24 hours of Christmas Day are predicted to be clear, which could actually give opportunity for the white stuff to fall towards the end of the day.
+The 24 hours of Christmas Day are predicted to be clear, which could actually give the opportunity for the white stuff to fall towards the end of the day.

-But will it snow?
+But will it snow this winter?

 These are the actual betting odds for a ‘technical white Christmas’, collated as an average from various online betting websites at the time of writing.
 Of course, this is not gambling or betting advice, it’s simply to give you an idea of the chances of seeing some snow this Christmas.